Co-founder at Movinhand & Enrollhand

 Trade schools have various formats and need to identify, attract, and engage their specific audience.

-Promoting the concept of trade schools should also be a part of the marketing plan!
-Focus on sparking their interest and introducing the option of going to a trade school.
+Promoting the concept of trade schools should be a part of the marketing plan, sure.
+But that’s not enough.
+Focus on sparking their interest and introducing specifics that make you different.

 Your role is both spokesperson for your school and the skilled trade industry as a whole.
 Your marketing efforts should reflect both for maximum effect.